OrtizNicola/self-norm-net/README.md

 # self-norm-net
-Building a self normalizing NN using the SELU activation function and He initialization
+Building a self normalizing NN using the SELU activation function and LeCun initialization